About the OSHA

 - Use Spring Loaded Laundry Platforms to assist you when lifting hefty laundry.

-Fire hazards can result form the build up of lint.
+Fire hazards can result from the buildup of lint.
 To reduce this risk a schedule should be created to effectively clean the areas where lint builds up.
 When hiring an employee make sure that they understand the preventative measures in place to reduce the possibility of fire hazards.

 Wet floors in any area of the factory can result in slips, trips, or falls.
 To reduce the chance of this happening implement programs to address any area where slips, trips, or falls can occur.